![]() |

 |||||||

-![]() Introduction: I have created several presentations, and various other information details, on various glider related topics EXCEPT for anything to do with flying (flying well that is).
-I haven't quite figured that out as yet.
+![]() I have created several presentations, and various other information details, on various glider related topics EXCEPT for anything to do with flying (flying well that is).
+I haven't quite figured how to do that yet.

 Soaring Aviation Electrical